vasimv/OMower_Simple/README.md

 Move by compass

 The firmware is controlled by "pfodApp" program.
+It can be built with ROS support also (sensors data in internal format and /cmd_vel command supported).

 For OMower SDK running on OMower v3/v4 platform - you will need Orange PI Zero or wifi/bluetooth adapter.